How To Make A Junk Journal Cover With Candy Wrappers & Lace

 Supplies you’ll need:

-• Sweet or chocolate foil wrappers
+• Candy or chocolate foil wrappers (or tin foil)

 • Sturdy base fabric e.g. muslin, canvas or cotton